 Since a significant portion of our marketing and advertising expenses consists of expenses incurred as a result of payments owed to our marketing partners in connection with health insurance applications submitted on our ecommerce platforms and other forms of marketing, such as direct mail, email marketing, television, radio and retargeting campaigns, those expenses are influenced by seasonal submitted application patterns.
 As a result of the annual open enrollment periods for both Medicare-related and individual and family health insurance, marketing and advertising expenses have increased during the fourth quarter of each year.
-Additionally, since the health care reform open enrollment periods for individual and family health insurance for ach year compared to the second and third quarters, but to a lesser extent than the fourth quarter.
+Additionally, since the health care reform open enrollment periods for individual and family health insurance has continued into the following year, marketing and advertising expenses have increased during the first quarter of each year compared to the second and third quarters, but to a lesser extent than the fourth quarter.
 During the second and third quarters, marketing and advertising expenses decrease, consistent with the decrease in submitted applications compared to periods during the open enrollment periods.
 We expect these seasonal trends to continue in 2017.
-However, since the upcoming open enrollment period for coverage effective in 2018 will begin on November 1, 2017 and end on December 15, 2017, we do not expect to see the same increase in marketing and advertising expenses related to individual and family health insurance during the first quarter of 2018.
+However, since the current open enrollment period for individual and family health insurance for coverage effective in 2018 began on November 1, 2017 and will end on December 15, 2017, we do not expect to see the same increase in marketing and advertising expenses related to individual and family health insurance during the first quarter of 2018.